percona/pmm-doc/docs/quickstart/index.md

     For detailed instructions, see [Enable ProxySQL performance metrics monitoring](../setting-up/client/proxysql.md).

 === "HAProxy"
-    To connect a HAProxy service:
+    To connect an HAProxy service:
     { .power-number}

     1. [Set up an HAproxy instance](https://www.haproxy.com/blog/haproxy-exposes-a-prometheus-metrics-endpoint).
-    2. When HAProxy is running, add the instance's addresss (default is <http://localhost:8404/metrics>) to PMM, and use the `haproxy`alias to enable HAProxy metrics monitoring.
+    2. Add the instance to PMM (default address is <http://localhost:8404/metrics>), and use the `haproxy` alias to enable HAProxy metrics monitoring.
-    2. To optimize server-side resources, install PMM Client via Package Manager on the database node:
+    3. To optimize server-side resources, install PMM Client via Package Manager on the database node:

         1. Install Percona Release Tool: